farscapian/clams-app-docker/README.md

 - `--no-channels` which will only NOT RUN the scripts in channel_templates
   - helpful for testing new network configurations
 - `--retain-cache` to keep and cache files

-Pass `--with-tests` WILL RUN run integration tests.
+- `--no-tests` will NOT run integration tests.

 ## TODO List